m3trik/Scripts_portable/docs/README.md

 ## Design:
 ######
 *This is a cross-platform, modular, marking menu style ui based on a QStackedWidget.
 Each piece is constructed dynamically to allow for as little overhead as possible in development and maintainence.
-Literally all you have to do to have a new layout up and running, is to drop a qt designer ui file into the ui folder, add a shortcut somewhere in the main ui (with the ui name in the 'whats this' attribute), and a create corresponding class of the same name.
-Naming convention allows for a stacked ui to be constructed, signals added/removed as needed, and a master dictionary (stored within the switchboard module) to be created, which provides convenience methods that allow getting/setting of relevant data across modules.*
+Naming convention and directory structure allows for a stacked ui to be constructed, signals added/removed as needed, and a master dictionary (stored within the switchboard module) to be created, which provides convenience methods that allow getting/setting of relevant data across modules.*

 ![alt text](https://raw.githubusercontent.com/m3trik/tk/master/docs/toolkit_demo.gif)